XplnHUB/arx/README.md

 # arx

-**Arx** is a modern Node.js backend framework designed for developers who want to handle multiple data formats effortlessly.
+**arx** is a modern Node.js backend framework designed for developers who want to handle multiple data formats effortlessly.
 It combines the simplicity of Express-style routing with automatic parsing for JSON, CSV, XML, YAML, form-data, and binary data.

 Arx is ideal for building APIs, file processing services, IoT backends, and any server that needs to work with multiple data formats without extra boilerplate.